-1.1 A non-refundable, not-transferable deposit of 25% of the total booking fee will be taken to secure your booking.
+1.1 A deposit of 25% of the total booking fee will be taken to secure your booking.
 Bookings made less than 6 weeks in advance of your arrival date require full payment at the time of booking.
 Payment can be made by either bank transfer or cheque.
 We will only accept payment by cheque where the cheque is drawn from a bank or Building Society based in the United Kingdom.
 This is because of the additional costs and processing time for cheques from banks outside the UK.

 1.2 The balance of the account should be paid at least 6 weeks before your arrival date.
 A failure to pay the balance in full by the due date may be treated as a cancellation by you, the terms outlined in paragraph 2.2 will apply and the dates you had booked will become available to other visitors.

 1.3 We reserve the right to make any booking subject to a Cautionary Damage/Cleaning Deposit being received at the time the final payment is made against inventory items, damage to property and cleaning.
 This is refundable at the end of the stay, less the cost of the repair of any damaged property or missing items and/or less the costs of any other than normal cleaning being necessary by us.
 Cleaning costs will be charged at £12 per hour.

 2. Cancellations by You